timjogorman/RicherEventDescription/guidelines.md

 but that does not matter for the annotation of \ref{nzquake} or \ref{moaburanium}, as in both cases, the causal relationship is asserted.

-So, do not concern yourself with probability or what \textit{usually}
-causes something, and remember that CAUSE and PRECONDITION annotations are EVENT specific.
+So, do not concern yourself with probability or what \textit{usually causes something, and remember that CAUSE and PRECONDITION annotations are EVENT specific.
 A given CAUSES relation just ties together two specific instances, and does not assert a greater relationship between two conceptual EVENTs.

-\subsubsection{Focus on relations suggested in the text}
+#### Focus on relations suggested in the text

-\label{causessuggestedintext}
+\label{causessuggestedintext

 You should focus on the relations that the writer suggests, instead of over-analyzing the text, or searching for causality where it may